AristidesAI/TDInput-Privacy-Policy/privacy.md

 TDInput is designed with privacy as a core principle.
 The app processes sensor data entirely on your devices and your local network.
 No data is collected, stored, uploaded, or shared with anyone — including us.

+SPELLING IT OUT SUPER CLEARLY: NO TRUEDEPTH DATA IS BEING SHARED WITH THIRD PARTIES, THE APP DOESNT CONNECT TO THE INTERNET ONLY THE LOCAL NETWORK.
+APP STORE REVIEWER PLEASE READ THIS BEFORE REJECTING APP AGAIM.....
 ---

 ## Data Processing